camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

       memory: "2Gi"
 ```

-Then run the following command to replace the template with the environment variables specified:
+Then, run the following command to replace the template with the environment variables specified:

 ```
 envsubst < values_template.yaml > values.yaml
 ```

-Then save this file as `values-aws.yaml`.
-This will ensure all of the images are referencing the ones hosted in AWS and do not require any extra credentials to access.
+Save this file as `values-aws.yaml`.
+This will ensure all images reference the ones hosted in AWS and do not require any extra credentials to access.

 ```
 global: